 - You may feel some small pieces of bone work their way out of the socket – don’t worry, this is perfectly normal.

 - There may be some swelling and a bit of discomfort in the first two to three days.
-If you need to, take some ordinary painkillers - aspirin, ibuprofen or paracetomol will be fine.
+If you need to, take some ordinary painkillers – aspirin, ibuprofen or paracetamol will be fine.

 - If you feel pain immediately after the tooth has been removed, it might be where the blood clot has broken down leaving an empty hole in the gum.
-This is called a 'dry socket' and will need to be looked at by your dentist.
-Simply go back and the dentist will pack the wound to ease your discomfort.
+This is called a ‘dry socket’ and will need to be looked at by your dentist.
+Simply go back and your dentist will pack the wound to ease your discomfort.

 - Your dentist may have given you some gauze to place onto the area where the tooth has been removed – if not, a clean cloth handkerchief will do just as well (but not a paper tissue).

 - Roll it into a small firm pad large enough to fit over the gap (probably around 1cm by 3cm).